greyfolk99/algorithm/README.md

 # Algorithm Stacks Updater

-- This collects all algorithm stacks by reading last lines of README.md files in subdirectories, that have prefixes of '@'
+- This collects all algorithm stacks by reading 'last line' of README.md files in subdirectories, that have prefixes of '@'
 ex) @stack @singly-linked-list @sliding-window